-- 1. their term of appointment; - 2. expected commitments; - 3. remuneration; - 4. requirements to disclose directors' interest which may affect the director's independence; - 5. requirements to comply with Company policies; - 6. the Company's policy on when directors may seek independent advice; - 7. the circumstances in which the director's office becomes vacant; - 8. indemnity and insurance arrangements; - 9. ongoing rights of access to corporate information; and - 10. confidentiality obligations.
+- 1. their term of appointment; - 2. expected commitments; - 3. remuneration; - 4. requirements to disclose directors' interests which may affect the director's independence; - 5. requirements to comply with Company policies; - 6. the Company's policy on when directors may seek independent advice; - 7. the circumstances in which the director's office becomes vacant; - 8. indemnity and insurance arrangements; - 9. ongoing rights of access to corporate information; and - 10. confidentiality obligations.

-The Company has had written agreements with each of its Directors for the past financial year.
+The Company has had written agreements, or is preparing such agreements, with each of its Directors for the past financial year.